 At the commencement of a lease, ADOT initially measures the lease receivable at the present value of payments expected to be received during the initial lease term.
-Present Value is calculated using a 2.28% Discount Rate based on ADOT's incremental borrowing rate for secured debt (equipment leases).
+Present Value is calculated using the State of Arizona incremental borrowing rate provided by GAO.